Associate in Science for Transfer | SC Program: AS-T.2008

 Units 3

-A survey course for both business and non-business majors covering the different disciplines (finance, management, and marketing) of business.
+This course is a survey course for both business and non-business majors covering the different disciplines (finance, management, and marketing) of business.
 The course also covers the complexities of the competitive business world and includes additional disciplines such as international business, forms of business ownership, social responsibility and ethics, and entrepreneurship.
-Designed to provide students familiarity with basic principles and practices of contemporary business, knowledge of business terminology, and an understanding of how business works within the U.S. economic system.
+This course is designed to provide students familiarity with basic principles and practices of contemporary business, knowledge of business terminology, and an understanding of how business works within the U.S. economic system.
 Due to its introductory nature, it is recommended that this course be taken as a first business course.
 This course may be offered in a distance education format.

 Apply Now